marcelinollano/twitterpurge/readme.md

 All those posts generate clicks and open the door to advertisement.
 Twitter could use your content in creative ways to generate revenue.
 I am not saying it is not fair, it is.
 Their platform, their rules.
 But I am chosing to delete my tweets to reinforce the idea of Twitter as a messaging service in the open.
 At least until they let me.

 And anyway, have you ever read your tweets after a long time without the context of that day?
 It all sounds super dumb!
-I also delete them so I do not have to read them again.
-Which brings me to a deeper point: if I am not the same person from moment to moment, why all these social networks have to archive all my selves?
-I find that I cannot move forward if I dwell too much on my past.

 ## License